fabiospampinato/cash/README.md

 ### $.fn.toggleClass

-Will add/remove the given `className` to the collection depending on whether it already has the given `className`
+Will add/remove the given className to the collection depending on whether it already has the given className.
+Accepts space-separated classNames for toggling multiple classes.

 ```js
 $(element).toggleClass(className) // => collection